How Often Do Driverless Vehicles Have Accidents?

 Laws regarding autonomous vehicles may vary by state.
 The National Conference of State Legislatures (NCSL) has compiled information on the legislation enacted in each state.
 These regulations generally focus on testing, safety, and operation.
 While specific rules on product liability for autonomous vehicles are still limited, victims may still be able to pursue legal claims if a defect in the vehicle leads to an accident.
 In general, product liability may apply when there is:

-For instance, how often sensors on driverless vehicles fail can play a critical role in determining who is liable after an accident.
-In such cases, consulting a product liability attorney may be advisable.
+For instance, how often sensors on driverless vehicles fail can play a critical role in determining who can be held liable after an accident.
+In such cases, a product liability attorney can work to identify potentially liable parties and help establish negligence.
 If a product defect contributed to a driverless vehicle accident, a collision lawyer can help investigate the cause.
-This process may involve examining the manufacturing process, reviewing the components used, and consulting with industry experts.
+This process may involve examining the manufacturing process, reviewing the components used, and consulting with industry professionals.

 Frequently Asked Questions About Autonomous Vehicle Accidents